KiraAylaria/phpAPI/README.md

 * `/users`
   * GET, POST, PATCH, DELETE

-Request URL (localhost) for collection of products:
+Example request URL (localhost) for collection of products:
 `http://127.0.0.1/products`

-Request URL (localhost) for a specific product:
+Example request URL (localhost) for a specific product:
 `http://127.0.0.1/products/1`

 For POST or PATCH requests make sure to send the data in the request body in JSON format like this: